madhucnghubphilips/Zero-hardcoded-secrets/README.md

 ---

 ## 🚀 Introduction
-The rapid evolution of **DevSecOps** practices has significantly improved software delivery speed and collaboration.
-However, it has also amplified the risk of sensitive data exposure within source code repositories. :contentReference[oaicite:1]{index=1}

-Hardcoded credentials—such as API keys, tokens, and passwords—are frequently introduced during development and testing phases and often persist unnoticed across the software lifecycle.
+The rapid evolution of DevSecOps practices has significantly improved software delivery speed and collaboration.
+However, it has also amplified the risk of sensitive data exposure within source code repositories.
+Hardcoded credentials including API keys, tokens, and passwords are frequently introduced during development and testing phases, often persisting unnoticed across the software lifecycle.

-These credentials propagate across:
-- Version control systems
-- CI/CD pipelines
-- Distributed environments

-…creating a systemic security weakness.
+These credentials propagate across version control systems, CI/CD pipelines, and distributed environments, creating a systemic security weakness.
+Traditional detection mechanisms, while valuable, remain reactive and insufficient to address the root cause of the problem.

+In modern software development and testing environments, the use of dummy or inactive credentials such as access tokens, refresh tokens, credentials and placeholder secrets are often necessary to simulate real-world or test scenarios for application testing.
+However, secret scanning tools frequently flag these artifacts as potential exposures, resulting in a high volume of false positives.

+Although platforms like GitHub Advanced Security allow teams to classify such findings as false positives, and tools like git-secrets provide allow-list capabilities, these approaches are inherently tool specific.
+They lack persistence and porting false positive information across different tools and environments.

+As organizations evolve their security posture whether by upgrading existing tools or adopting new secret scanning solutions, previously resolved false positives often resurface.
+This creates a recurring operational burden, requiring developers to repeatedly review, validate, and reclassify identical findings.
+The result is diminished productivity, increased alert fatigue, and friction within the development lifecycle.

+This is a broader industry challenge: false positive classifications are not portable across different secret scanning tools.
+As a result, organizations using multiple tools or migrating between them must re-evaluate and re-mark the same issues, leading to duplicated effort and frustration.

 ---